AoTTG-2/Aottg2-Unity/README.md

 8. Enter `git push` to finally upload the changes

 ### Building and testing
-1. You can test the game by using Unity play mode
+1. You can test the game by opening Scenes/Startup and using Unity play mode
 2. You can build the game by clicking File -> Build Settings -> Build.
-Only build to the Aottg2-Unity4/Aottg2 folder
+Only build to the Aottg2-Unity/Aottg2 folder